Strip club: Striptease

 A striptease is an erotic or exotic dance in which the performer gradually undresses, either partly or completely, in a seductive and sensual manner.
 The person who performs a striptease is commonly known as a "stripper" or exotic dancer.
 Most strippers are female; less than a third of strippers are male strippers.
-Striptease and public nudity have been subject to legal and cultural prohibitions and other aesthetic considerations and taboos.
+Striptease and public nudity have been subject to legal and cultural prohibitions, other aesthetic considerations and taboos.
 Restrictions on venues may be through venue licensing requirements and constraints and a wide variety of national and local laws.
 These laws vary considerably around the world, and even between different parts of the same country.

 Striptease involves a slow, sensuous undressing.
 The stripper may prolong the undressing by making sure that the sensual build-up has been properly done using techniques such as the wearing of actual clothes or putting clothes or hands in front of just undressed body parts such as the breasts or genitalia in a sensual and playful manner.
 The emphasis is on the act of undressing along with sexually suggestive movement, rather than the state of being undressed.
 In the past, the performance often finished as soon as the undressing was finished, though today's strippers usually continue dancing in the nude.
 The costume the stripper wears before disrobing is part of the act.
 In some cases, audience interaction can form part of the act, with the audience urging the stripper to remove more clothing, or the stripper approaching the audience to interact with them.

-Unlike in burlesque theater, the modern popular form of strip theater can minimize the interaction of customer and dancer, reducing the importance of tease in the performance in favor of speed to undress.
+Unlike burlesque theater, the modern popular form of strip theater can minimize the interaction of customer and dancer, reducing the importance of tease in the performance in favor of speed to undress.
 Most clubs have a dancer rotation where each dancer, in turn, will perform for one or more songs in a fixed sequence that repeats during a shift.
 Less formal clubs will have dancers take turns when a stage becomes empty or have a free flow of entertainers where the stage has any number of entertainers who wander off and on at will.
 Featured entertainers are not usually part of the rotation and they generally have set times when they will perform that are advertised throughout the shift.
-If a DJ is present, he or she will emcee the rotation and typically announce the current dancer(s) on stage and possibly whom to expect in future sets.
+If a DJ is present, they will "emcee" the rotation and typically announce the current dancer(s) on stage and possibly whom to expect in future sets.